OpenFn/docs/docs/manage-projects/staging-prod.md

 ![Save Pull Request](/img/create_pr.png)

-11. According to your team workflow, have someone to approve and merge the Pull Request, or click `Merge pull request`.
+11. Depending on your team's Github workflow, either have someone to approve and merge the Pull Request, or click `Merge pull request`.

-12. Your changes will now be automatically deployed to your OpenFn prod project.
+12. Your changes will now be automatically deployed to your OpenFn `Production` project (linked to the `main` Github branch).

 ### Setup for existing projects